Caroline D'Amore: Personal life

 She married punk band Street Drum Corps' singer Bobby Alt in Malibu on August 5, 2012, but the couple has since divorced.
 The couple have a daughter, Isabella Viking Alt (b.
 2015).
 D'Amore walked the runway holding her daughter at the Shahida Parides Fall/Winter 2017 Collection show at Pacific Design Center in 2017.

-D'Amore has been dating Ryan Daniel O’Leary since April 2021.
+D'Amore married Omer Levy on August 24, 2024.